nasa/cumulus/docs/operator-docs/naming-executions.md

 ## Naming executions triggered by rules

-Rules now have an optional `executionNamePrefix`.
+Rules now have an optional `executionNamePrefix` property.
 If set, any workflows triggered directly by that rule will have an execution name that starts with that prefix.